Country Farm Cabriole Sofa TableNeed order help? Call us!

 Aprons: Apron heights are 4”H. The bottom of the apron is 25” from the floor.

 Corners & Edges: Square: square corners and ⅛” radius on all edges.
 Rounded bullnose: 1” corner radius on standard top and 1.5” corner radius on thick top, ¼” radius on edges for both thicknesses.

 By Case Goods Height By Case Goods Width By Case Goods Length

 Click on the paint or stain tabs below to see all available options

-Premium Wood Stains: *Natural & Brown Cedar stains only available on premium woods.
+Premium Wood Stains: *Natural, Brown Cedar and Storm stains only available on premium woods.
 Maple not available in darker stains.

 Any two colors can be combined in a two color rub

 Request SamplesWe loan our wood, wicker & metal samples out free of charge; we ask that you return them so we can reuse them.
 Paper and fabric samples are yours to keep.
 Thank you!

 Country Farm Furniture Collection Collection production lead time is 12 - 14 weeks.